larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![In the Add peering blade, the Name field displays OSTICKETPeering, and the Virtual Network (Choose a virtual network) option is selected.
 In the Choose a virtual network blade, the osticket11vnet virtual network is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image70.png "Add peering and Choose a virtual network blades")

-4. Your peering will appear in the blade as **Initiated** (you may have to refresh the blade to see this update).
+4. Your peering will appear in the blade as **Initiated** (you may have to refresh the blade to see this update)

     ![In the Virtual network blade, a callout points out that OSTICKETPeering now has a peering status of initiated.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image71.png "Virtual network blade")